 Much about the history of Skidoo has already been written in various books and online, so I will only give a brief summary here:

 The fifteen stamp mill was quickly built in 1908 by mine developer Bob Montgomery (of Bullfrog mining and Rhyolite fame) to develop the gold ores of the Skidoo mine just behind the mill.
 Ore was hauled directly from the mine to the mill via tunnels in the hillside.
-Mr. Montgomery had significant financial backing from Charles M. Schwab (steel magnate).
-A townsite sprang up a little ways to the east.
+Mr. Montgomery had significant financial backing from Charles M. Schwab (a steel magnate).
+A townsite sprang up a little way to the east.

 The original mill burned in 1913 and was rebuilt the same year.
 After nearly a decade in operation, the mine closed in 1917 when the gold became too difficult to extract from the ore.
 Production was over $1,500,000 (in 1917 dollars).

-See my post on the Bald Mountain Mine for photos of remnants of the Skidoo pipeline.
+See my post on the Bald Peak Mine for photos of remnants of the Skidoo Pipeline.